 Azusa Tree Planting

-The first Saturday of each month is spent planting trees along side of Joe Rocha, Azusa City Councilman, and many Azusa residents.
+The first Saturday of each month is spent planting trees alongside Joe Rocha, Azusa City Mayor, and many Azusa residents.
 Now known as a Tree City USA, Azusans have planted numerous trees over the years.

 City Links: Neighbors Working Together

 This annual community-centered day of service is a collaborative effort between Azusa Pacific University and the city of Azusa.
 APU student groups, faculty, and staff, along with community members, serve at local faith communities, parks, schools, and other organizations throughout Azusa.
-For more information, contact the Office of Ministry and Service at (626) 812-3028.
+For more information, contact the Center for Student Action at (626) 812-3028.

 Day of Champions